jo3-l/blog/content/posts/proptest.md

 properties more difficult to coax out.

-In the next section, therefore, we will discuss a real property-based test I wrote as part of the [Obscenity project](https;//github.com/jo3-l/obscenity), a profanity detection for Node.js.
+In the next section, therefore, we will discuss a real property-based test I wrote as part of the [Obscenity project](https;//github.com/jo3-l/obscenity), a profanity detection library for Node.js.

 ## Testing a parser for a DSL